Christopher Farm Internship Information, Summer 2021

 The list of available produce will include, but is not limited to:

-Spring: kale, spinach, lettuce mix, head lettuce, radishes, scallions, cilantro, arugula, carrots, Swiss chard, mint, beets, mixed Asian greens, salad turnips,
+Spring: kale, spinach, lettuce mix, head lettuce, radishes, scallions, cilantro, arugula, carrots, Swiss chard, beets, mixed Asian greens, salad turnips, parsley.

-Summer: Most of the above plus sprouting broccoli, tomatoes of all kinds, garlic scapes and garlic, onions, parsley, beets carrots, carrots, cucumbers, summer squash, basil, green beans, peppers
+Summer: Most of the above plus sprouting broccoli, tomatoes of all kinds, garlic scapes and garlic, onions, cucumbers, summer squash, basil, green beans, peppers.

 Fall: winter squash, baby ginger, carrots, daikon and other specialty radishes, hakurei salad turnips, and a large number of the items listed above